Southend Airport railway station: Services

+On Sunday, the service reduces to 2tph in each direction.

-When the Crossrail project is completed in 2023, interchange will be possible at Shenfield, Stratford and Liverpool Street between Southend Airport rail services and the new Elizabeth line, providing onward links to central London and Heathrow Airport.
+Since the Crossrail project was completed in 2023, interchange is provided with the Elizabeth line at Shenfield, Stratford and Liverpool Street, providing onward connections to central London and Heathrow Airport.
 Glyn Jones, chief executive of Stobart Aviation, proposed in 2018 that Crossrail should be extended to Southend Airport to alleviate capacity problems at Heathrow.